Women in Tajikistan: Cultural background

-Tajikistan is a country in Central Asia, with a population formed largely of Tajikistani (84.3%), with a significant Uzbek minority of 13.8%, and smaller numbers of Kyrgyz, Russians, Turkmens, Tatars, and Arabs.
+Tajikistan is a country in Central Asia, with a population formed largely of Tajiks (84.3%), with a significant Uzbek minority of 13.8%, and smaller numbers of Kyrgyz, Russians, Turkmens, Tatars, and Arabs.
 Tajikistan is one of the poorest states of the former Soviet sphere.
 It is a largely rural and agricultural country: as of 2015, only 26.8% of the total population lived in urban areas.
 The country experienced a very turbulent period in the 1990s, after the fall of the Soviet Union, with the 1992-97 civil war severely damaging its already weak economy.
 About 90% of the population is Muslim, with most of them practicing Sunni Islam.

 Women in Tajikistan, although living in a strongly patriarchal society, do have a very high literacy rate at 99.7% (as of 2015).
 Although the use of modern contraception is low (27.9% as of 2012), the total fertility rate is only 2.71 children born/woman (2015 estimate).